levinalex/orthanctool/README.md

 ```
 $ orthanctool help recent-patients
-recent-patients --orthanc orthanc_url [command...]:
+recent-patients --orthanc <url> [command...]:
 	Iterates over all patients stored in Orthanc roughly in most recently changed order.
 	Outputs JSON with patient ID and LastUpdate timestamp.
 	If <command> is given, it will be run for each patient and JSON will be passed to it via stdin.

   -orthanc value
     	Orthanc URL
   -poll
     	continuously poll for changes (default true)
   -poll-interval int
     	poll interval in seconds (default 60)
 ```

 Patient JSON has the following format: